stephanmoschinsky/market-entry-dach-playbook/03-business-unit-launch-checklist.md

 - [ ] One single accountable owner named
 - [ ] Written execution mandate from HQ
 - [ ] Local leader has real decision authority
-- [ ] Escalation path defined and tested
+- [ ] Escalation path clearly defined and tested in real decision scenarios.
 - [ ] Kill criteria explicitly agreed

 If ownership is shared, execution will stall.